calin-darie/learn2csharp/03.Objects/ReadMe.txt

 3) Time to clean the code up a little - part 1: extracting a method.
 See how the formula to compute the distance between two points appears twice in the program?
 This is wrong in multiple ways:
 - as a reader of the program, you have no immediate way to figure out that the logic is the same.
 Suppose someone else reads your code, or you revisit it one year from now.
 You'll have to carefully compare the code to know it's the same logic.
 You have to understand the same logic twice.
 - as a bug fixer, you'll have to remember to fix twice.
 Suppose someone reports a bug for clicking on a circle.
-You happily fix only the first of the two occurences, oblivious of the second.
+You happily fix only the first of the two occurrences, oblivious of the second.
 The point-in-circle part of the program gets retested.
 The issue gets closed.
 Suppose another bug is reported, this time for the collision detection.
 Someone else fixes that bug, and after testing only collision detection, the second bug is closed.
 Now we're in a mess: we still have two bugs about to be reported, so we're going through the overhead of reporting-planning-dev-testing twice.
 And now we have code that was originally supposed to work the same, but has diverged, and not by design.
 If someone now carefully compares the two pieces of code, they'll discover it's not the same logic.
 "Hmm... this could be for a reason.
 No one quite remembers why, and we don't have time to investigate right now.".
 If you need to reuse the logic for a third purpose, which version will they extract now and why?
 - as a new story developer, if you ever want to reuse the code, you'll want to extract it into its own method eventually

 So we need to extract the duplicated logic into its own method.